NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

 --proj-str
     To be used in conjunction with  ``--proj_win``.

+--weight-image <string (default: "")>
+    Given a georeferenced image with float values, for each initial triangulated point find its location in the image and closest pixel value.
+Multiply the reprojection errors in the cameras for this point by this weight value.
+The solver will focus more on optimizing points with a higher weight.
+Points that fall outside the image and weights that are non-positive, NaN, or equal to nodata will be ignored.

 --save-vwip
     Save .vwip files (intermediate files for creating .match files).
 For ``parallel_bundle_adjust`` these will be saved in